-- Calculated based on the standards of the Japanese Ministry of Health, Labour and Welfare for employees working at head offices and domestic branches (excluding advisors and contract employees). - "Frequency rate" refers to the frequency of workplace accidents and is derived from the number of injuries/deaths resulting from workplace accidents per 1,000,000 actual working hours. - "Injuries/deaths" refers to workplace accidents resulting in both physical injury or loss of physical function as well as one or more days of absence from work. - "Severity rate" refers to the severity level of accidents and represents the total number of lost time injury days / 1,000 total actual working hours. - There have been no fatal accidents at MC during the three-year period stated above.
+Calculated based on the standards of the Japanese Ministry of Health, Labour and Welfare for employees working at head offices and domestic branches (excluding advisors and contract employees).

+- 1 "Frequency rate" refers to the frequency of workplace accidents and is derived from the number of injuries/ deaths resulting from workplace accidents per 1,000,000 actual working hours. - "Injuries/ deaths" refers to workplace accidents resulting in both physical injury or loss of physical function as well as one or more days of absence from work. - 2 "Severity rate" refers to the severity level of accidents and represents the total number of lost time injury days/ 1,000 total actual working hours. - 3 Frequency of industrial accidents classified as work-related illnesses as stipulated by the Japanese Ministry of Health, Labour and Welfare (including fatalities caused by illness).

+There have been no fatal accidents at MC during the three-year period stated above.